WolffunService/parser-exercise/README.md

 ## 4. Recommendation

-Some rules you need to follow
+A few rules to follow:

 - Use version control to manage your code, preferably Git, with a README.md file for introduction or explanation.
 - Your application should run smoothly without any issues.

-Recommends for you:
+We recommend:

 - Keep your code clean, easy to read, and maintainable.
 - The architecture of the solution should be scalable.